alanspace/data_cleaning_project/README.md

 Automated Reporting: Generate an automated PDF report summarizing the cleaning process and key findings from the visualizations.
 Contributing
 I am open to contributions and collaborations!
 If you have ideas for improvements or have found a bug, please feel free to:

-# Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/your-feature).
-Open a Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-(Note: You would need to add a LICENSE.md file with the MIT license text)

 # Acknowledgments
 A big thank you to the open-source community for providing the amazing tools that made this project possible.